Kerol-System/DocuGen_Flask/README.md

       gcloud run deploy
-Please note that if you want to run in docker desktop then:

-      CMD ["app.py" ] //Please put in Dockerfile
-      #CMD exec gunicorn --bind :$PORT --workers 1 --threads 8 --timeout 0 app:app //Please comment using # or delete in Dockerfile

-& if you want to run in google cloud run then:
+Please note that if you want to run in google cloud run then:

       #CMD ["app.py" ] //Please comment using # or delete in Dockerfile
       CMD exec gunicorn --bind :$PORT --workers 1 --threads 8 --timeout 0 app:app //Please put in Dockerfile